-The Salvation Army and the Treaty of Waitangi, issued in 2005.
+The Salvation Army acknowledges the principles of partnership, protection and participation inherent in the Treaty of Waitangi.

 The following statement was issued by the Territorial Coordinating Council of The Salvation Army in Aotearoa New Zealand in March 1997.